medialab/minet/docs/lib.md

 Note that if you are interested in the url cleaning, extraction and join methods exposed by minet's CLI, all of the used functions can be found in the [ural](https://github.com/medialab/ural) package instead.

+**NOTE**: this part of the documentation is mostly out-of-date, beware!

 *Generic utilities*

 * [Scraper](#scraper)